 TOTAL COST: About US $45 (or RD $2000)

 Most Adventurous Option

 Rent a car.
-We really do not suggest this option unless you are a very seasoned traveler.
+We really do not suggest this option unless you are a very seasoned traveller.
 The roads and drivers may not be what you are used to.
-The driving habits and the amount of motorcycles on the road could be a little overwhelming to those who are used to a little more organization.
+The driving habits and the number of motorcycles on the road could be a little overwhelming to those who are used to a little more organization.

 WE STRONGLY ADVISE AGAINST DRIVING AT NIGHT.
 There are not a lot of street lights, which will make it hard to see the signs and any obstacles, animals, or motos (a large percentage will be missing headlights and/or taillights).
 Another thing to note if you choose to rent a car, gas is about US $4/gal.